Associate Professor Jahar Bhowmik

 Jahar Bhowmik joined at Swinburne University of Technology in February 2007.
 He received a PhD degree in Applied Statistics and Econometrics from Monash University, Australia in 2004.
 Before joining at Swinburne Jahar worked as a biostatistician at Menzies Research Institute at Tasmania University in Hobart and as a postdoctoral fellow at Monash University in Melbourne.
-His research interests are Statistical Inference, Biostatistical Data Modelling (smoking related cancer), Econometrics, Time Series and Forecasting, and Experimental Design.
+His research interests are Statistical Inference, Biostatistical Data Modelling, Econometrics, Time Series and Forecasting, and Experimental Design.
 Jahar teaches into the under-graduate and post-graduate programs in the field of Applied Epidemiology, Biostatistics, Design and Measurement, Research Design, and Forecasting at Swinburne University of Technology, also offering short statistics courses tailored to the needs of delegates and statistical consulting.
 He is the current convener for postgraduate applied statistics programs.
-Jahar supervises PhD and masters students in many areas including applied epidemiology, biostatistics, experimental design (response surface methodology) and heath related data modeling.
+Jahar supervises PhD and masters students in many areas including applied epidemiology, biostatistics, experimental design, public health and health related data modeling.
 He has published in prestigious journals including PLOS ONE, Autism Research, BMJ Open, International Journal of Public Health, Disability and Rehabilitation, Measurement, Materials and Journal of Public Health.
-So far he has co-authored on around 60 peer reviewed publications, and two book chapters.
+So far he has co-authored on around 70 peer reviewed publications, and two book chapters.
 Jahar (with others from Swinburne) has been successful in bids as a chief invistagator to secure over $700,000 research funding and a $985,750 NHMRC targeted project grant as an asociate investigator.

 Ongoing research projects include: